kcoolsae/justin/docs/specs/src/forms.md

 Technical
 ---
-It is possible to export a Google form so that it can be imported into the system or database.
-This requires some manual work however, and most unfortunately, all formatting information (bold/italic/bullet lists/...) is lost in the process.

-{:.note}
-Programming the pages where users fill in data, is fairly straightforward.
-The part of the application that allows privileged users to create and edit forms, is much more complex.
-In an early stage of the project it might be necessary to create forms in a structured text file (xml, json, yaml) and import them into the system.
+Programming the pages where users fill in data, is fairly straightforward (and is already implemented at the current time).
+The part of the application that allows privileged users to create and edit forms, is much more complex - and of low priority.
+For 2025 the forms will be imported directly into the database from an XML file.